August 8th, 2019

 41 property managers tell us their favourite PropertyMe feature

-A new analysis of Australian Taxation Office (ATO) data revealed that real estate agents claim an annual average of $8634 in real estate tax deductions.
-This is triple the national average of $3413 and ten times that of shop assistants.
+An analysis of Australian Taxation Office (ATO) data revealed that real estate agents claim an annual average of $8,634 in real estate tax deductions.
+This is triple the national average of $3,413 and ten times that of shop assistants.

-As a real estate agent, there are obvious deductions for work-related travel, advertising, mobile phone and home office expenses.
+As a real estate agent, there are obvious deductions for work-related travel, advertising, mobile phone, licencing and home office expenses.
 However, there are many more deductions that are commonly overlooked.
-To help maximise your tax return, we’ve compiled a list of the top five forgotten ATO real estate tax deductions:
+To help maximise your tax return, we’ve compiled a list of the top 12 forgotten ATO real estate tax deductions:

-If you’re an agent or property manager who is entitled to earn a commission, you can claim a deduction for gifts you’ve purchased for work purposes i.e. for your tenants or owners.
+If you’re an agent or property manager who is entitled to earn a commission, you can claim a deduction for gifts and greeting cards that you’ve purchased for work purposes i.e. for your tenants, owners and suppliers.